 Before reporting the actual experiments, a few remarks are in order.
-First, the experiments reported in this paper are judgment experiments on a phonological process, i.e., devoicing.
-The task is for native speakers to judge the naturalness or possibility of a phonological pattern, or in other words, a pairing between one form and another form (i.e. a phonological form and its optional variant in this case).
-This task therefore differs from phonotactic wellformendess judgment tasks in which speakers judge the wellformedness of surface forms only (e.g. Bailey and Hahn 2001; Coetzee 2008; Coleman and Pierrehumbert 1997; Daland et al. 2011; Dankovičová et al. 1998; Greenberg and Jenkins 1964; Shademan 2007).
-Second, this paper offers a case study from Japanese of such phonological judgment studies.
+First, the experiments reported in this paper are judgment experiments for a phonological process, i.e., devoicing.
+The task is for native speakers to judge the naturalness or possibility of a phonological pattern, or in other words, a pairing between one form and another form (i.e., in this case, a phonological form and its optional variant).
+This task therefore differs from phonotactic wellformedness judgment tasks in which speakers judge the wellformedness of surface forms only (e.g., Bailey and Hahn 2001; Coetzee 2008; Coleman and Pierrehumbert 1997; Daland et al. 2011; Dankovičová et al. 1998; Greenberg and Jenkins 1964; Shademan 2007).
+Second, this paper offers a case study in Japanese of such a phonological judgment study.
 Although its scope is thus limited, it is hoped that this paper will stimulate further studies on different phonological phenomena in different languages (including Japanese).